akeneo/pim-docs/developer_guide/migration/index.rst

 **Enterprise Edition**

 Standard Enterprise Edition (EE) archives are now available on a dedicated portal: https://partners.akeneo.com/.
 You will be able to download your EE archive directly from it.
-If you do not have access to this interface, please contact your please contact your Customer Success or Channel Manager.
+If you do not have access to this interface, please contact your Customer Success or Channel Manager.

 Then, follow the migration guides located in your archive to upgrade your project.